 Berwick’s Armed Forces Day began with a Drumhead Service in St Andrew’s Wallace Green Church, followed by the Armed Forces Day Parade.

-The day’s programme ended with a concert performed by the Cassino Band of Northumbria Army Cadet Force, staged on the square at Berwick Barracks.
+The day’s programme ended with a concert performed by the Cassino Band of Northumbria Army Cadet Force on the square at Berwick Barracks.

 During the weekend, uniformed re-enactors brought t o life the stories of the solders of Berwick’s Garrison through the Ages.